5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 So when switching to macOS Ventura, you either have to force-enable XCPM by enabling the corresponding Kernel Patch contained in my config or inject kexts to re-enable ACPI CPU Power Management (Plugin-Type 0) instead.
 The latter is recommended, since ACPI CPU Power Management just works better on Ivy Bridge than XCPM and my current EFI folders are configured to do so.

-My EFI is already configured to use ACPI CPU Power Management on macOS Ventura.
+My EFI is already configured to use ACPI CPU Power Management in macOS Ventura.
 Anyway, this is how it's done:

 - Download my latest OpenCore EFI folder [release](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases)
 - Enable `AppleCpuPmCfgLock` Quirk (enabled by default).
 Not necessary if you have a modded BIOS where CFG Lock is disabled
 - Add [Kexts from OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc) (already present):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)
 	- `AppleIntelCPUPowerManagementClient.kext` (set `MinKernel` to 22.0.0)
-- Disable Kernel/Patch: `_xcpm_bootstrap`
+- Disable Kernel/Patch: `_xcpm_bootstrap` (if enabled)
 - Disable Kernel/Quirks: `AppleXcmpCfgLock` and `AppleXcpmExtraMsrs`
 - Save and reboot